New announcement. Learn more

 1. The self-guided walk

-If you have a car and a bit of adventurous spirit, you can find some fantastic glow worm spots on your own.
-The key is to go when it’s properly dark - at least an hour after sunset - and preferably on a night with little to no moonlight.
+If you've got a car and you're comfortable exploring on your own, there are a couple of spots where you can find glow worms without paying for a tour.
+Make sure you go when it’s decently dark - at least an hour after sunset - and preferably on a night with little to no moonlight.

 • Okere Falls Track: Just a 20-minute drive from Rotorua towards Tauranga, this is a popular spot.
-By day, it’s a beautiful walk alongside the Kaituna River.
-By night, the damp, mossy banks along the track come alive with glow worms.
-Park in the main car park, and bring a torch for the walk in, but be sure to switch it off once you’re on the path.
+During the day, it's a nice riverside walk.
+At night, the mossy banks along the track light up with glow worms.
+Park at the main car park, bring a torch for the walk in, then turn it off once you're on the path.

-A guide’s local tip: The biggest mistake I see people make is not giving their eyes enough time to adjust.
-Your eyes need a good 5-10 minutes to fully adjust to the darkness.
-Find a spot, turn off all your lights - phones included - and just wait.
-The longer you wait, the more lights will seem to appear out of nowhere.
-And please wear some decent shoes!
+The biggest mistake I see people make is not giving their eyes enough time to adjust.
+You need a solid 5-10 minutes in complete darkness before you'll see them properly.
+Find a spot, turn off everything - torch, phone, all of it - and just wait.
+The longer you sit there, the more lights appear.
+It's worth it.

 2. The guided kayak tour